Truth delivered daily

 A list of providers may be found at Find Your Spot.

 As the state receives more shipments of vaccines, it will become available at more providers.
-After the initial distribution to specific hospitals and health departments, the Department of Health and Human Services expects to send doses to private providers and community clinics.
+After the initial distribution to specific hospitals and health departments, the Department of Health and Human Services sent doses to private providers and community clinics.

 The state’s COVID-19 vaccine hotline (888-675-4567) is available Monday through Friday from 7 a.m. until 7 p.m., and on Saturday and Sunday from 8 a.m. until 4 p.m.